 Version 1.0 !

-This is a low noise dual mode prime focus parabolic dish feed for 8 GHz weather satellite reception.
+This is a low noise dual mode used feed for 8 GHz weather satellite reception.

 The 3D print consists of the base, the waveguide and the dual mode section which are connected with screws.

 Two waveguide sections have been included: one for linear polarization and another one for both RHCP and LHCP polarizations on separate SMA connectors.